-By Buffett, 1996 Jimmy Buffett explores new ground here, putting the two-hundred year history of Amerigo, a fictitious Caribbean island, into a Calypso number, and framing it into another song, The Legend of Norman Paperman, the theme of the show.
+By Jimmy Buffett, Jimmy Buffett explores new creative ground here, putting the two-hundred year history of Amerigo, a fictitious island, into a Calypso number, and framing it into another song, The Legend of Norman Paperman, the theme of the show.
 The principal singer is the Governor of the island, and the key characters of the show sing verses about the history.

-Dis is the legend of Papuhman Tale from the islands we'll illusions can get quite confusin' Is it a dream or a
+Dis is the legend of Papuhman Tale the islands we'll share Chasin illusions can get quite Is it a or a nightmare

-Dis is the legend of Papuhman Tale from the islands tell
+Dis is the legend of Norman Tale from the we'll tell

-Sanders the name of the island It's been Kinja for over two years But paradise come without a price Let me make abundantly clear Kinja, our island In a windward We've been English, French and Never seemed to matter Now officially Amerigo
+Sanders Kinja's the of the island It's been Kinja for over two hundred But paradise Doesn't come without a Let me make that clear Kinja, our island In a windward been English, French and Dutch Never to matter much Now we're officially

 We're Still Our